Darsh-A/Onlyfans18-/METABOLISM.md

 - It manages the material and energy resources of the cell.
 - Some release energy by breaking down(catabolic pathways) complex molecules.
 ```
 One major catabolic pathway is cellular respiration, which breaks down glucose and other organic fuels in the presence of oxygen to carbon dioxide and water.
-(Pathways can have more than one starting molecule and/or product.)
-Energy stored in the organic molecules becomes available to do cellular work, such as ciliary beating or membrane transport.

 ```

--
+- Some consume energy to build complicated molecules from simplier ones